rust-lang/rust-by-example/src/index.md

 - [Flow of Control](flow_control.md) - `if`/`else`, `for`, and others.

-- [Functions](fn.md) - Learn about Methods, Closures and High Order Functions.
+- [Functions](fn.md) - Learn about Methods, Closures and Higher Order Functions.

 - [Modules](mod.md) - Organize code using modules